 - Spices: To add more flavor, I love throwing in cinnamon, or other warm spices like nutmeg, ginger, cardamom, turmeric or cloves.
 A lot of these spices have anti-inflammatory properties too so you’ll get a healthy dose of that in your energy bites!

 - Sweet surprises: Hello chocolate chips and chocolate chunks!
-These make the energy bites more fun and sweet – perfect for kids.
+These make the energy bites more fun and sweet – perfect for kids!
 You can also add white chocolate chips, butterscotch chips or even toffee pieces.

+These bites are vegan-friendly (swap honey for maple syrup), gluten free and packed full of healthy ingredients that will keep you feeling satiated.
 I hope you make this homemade healthy snack that’s full of feel good natural ingredients.
 And I hope it gives you energy to tackle your day with a pep in your step!
 Have fun with the recipe and customize it to your liking!

 If you’ve tried this healthy-ish feel good No Bake Energy Bites recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 No Bake Energy Bites